By Don Koenig

 Ezekiel's prophecy indicates it has to be at a time when Israel is at rest and dwelling securely in the land.
 That could only happen after there is peace establish in that area but can anyone foresee peace in Israel?
 It can not happen until there is a tragic war followed by a peace agreement or until the Antichrist mystically brokers peace in the area.

 The peace necessary to fulfill the Ezekiel prophecy has led some to believe that the war of Psalm 83 occurs first before the tribulation and allows Israel to defeat her inner ring Arab nations and have peace until the time appointed for the Gog war.
 That view is very logical to me because none of these inner ring Arab nations are mentioned as coming against Israel in the Ezekiel war.
-You might keep in mind that some think this Arab war against Israel has been ongoing since 1948.
-Even so, there still would have to be a final event.
-Others think Psalm 83 is just a prayer and it should not be taken as any literal prophecy.
-When looking at the present world situation, I think the next major war of Israel against Arab nations is what is likely to bring the fulfillment of Psalm 83.
+Therefore, looking at the present world situation, I think the next major war of Israel against Arab nations may bring the fulfillment of the war of Psalm 83.

 Other prophecy scholars say Ezekiel's war occurs in the middle of the tribulation but this is when Israel is told to flee to the mountains for 1260 days.
 How then can they also burn the weapons of war for seven years and bury the dead after seven months in Israel as the prophecy in Ezekiel declares?
 How do they do this while the greatest tribulation ever is taking place on earth?
 Seems to me they don't.